temporalio/documentation/docs/application-development/features.md

 ## Timers

-You can schedule a durable timer for a fixed time period on the Temporal service.
+A Workflow can schedule a durable timer for a fixed time period.
+In some SDKs, the function is called `timer()`, and in others, it's called `sleep()`.

-A Workflow can sleep for months, and even if your Worker crashes or Temporal Cluster is down, timers and timeouts are persisted and will fire as scheduled.
-As soon as your Worker and Cluster are back up, your code will appear to resume where it left off.
-This also means that sleeping or retrying code does not tie up the process - you can run thousands of timers off a single Worker.
+A Workflow can sleep for months, and even if your Worker crashes or Temporal Cluster goes down, Timers are persisted and will fire as scheduled.
+As soon as your Worker and Cluster are back up, your code will resume where it left off.
+Sleeping is a resource-light operation: it does not tie up the process, and you can run millions of Timers off a single Worker.

 <Tabs
 defaultValue="go"